 You may be able to take up to six credit hours of non-quality graduate courses.
 If you can demonstrate applicable professional experience, training or certification, you may negotiate alternative courses with your academic adviser to customize a program of studies.

 For other courses and program information, visit our entry in the latest Academic Catalog.

 All students, including out-of-state and international students, can take the online courses at in-state tuition rates.
 This perk will save you thousands of dollars over the course of your education.
-Visit the Student Business Services website for the details.
+Visit the Student Business Services site for the details.